🔄

 The door frame is just as important as the door itself, providing the structural support that ensures your door operates smoothly for years to come.
 When you customize your door, you can select a frame type that’s prepped for the specific features you need.
 This means the frame will arrive ready for your chosen door handles, locks, and any other hardware.
 You can also opt for frames that accommodate vents (also called louvers) for airflow or specific glass inserts.
 Choosing the right frame from the start simplifies the installation process and guarantees that all the components work together seamlessly, giving you a secure and professional finish.

-Select Hardware and Security Features
+Picking Out Hardware and Security Upgrades

 Steel doors are famous for their strength, but the right hardware is what truly secures your property.
 This is your chance to select locks, handles, and hinges that meet your security requirements while also complementing your design aesthetic.
 You can choose from a wide range of hardware options, from heavy-duty deadbolts and commercial-grade locksets to sleek, modern handles.
 Because steel doors are so solid, they provide a formidable barrier against intrusion.
 Pairing that inherent strength with high-quality hardware gives you an unbeatable combination of security and peace of mind.